3Arena (Dublin)

 The 3Arena (originally The O2) is an indoor amphitheatre located at North Wall Quay in the Dublin Docklands in Dublin, Ireland.
-The venue opened as The O2 on 16 December 2008.
+The venue opened as The O2 on 16 December 2008 and was re-branded on 4 September 2014 due to the takeover of O2 Ireland by Three Ireland.
+The venue is owned by a Live Nation subsidiary, Apollo Leisure Group Ltd. and is among the top ten busiest music arenas by ticket sales in the world.

 It was built on the site of the former Point Theatre, a smaller music venue which operated from 1988 to 2007, retaining only some of the outer facade.
-The Point Theatre was branded as "The Point Depot", in recognition of its original role as a railway goods handling station.
-The venue was re-branded on 4 September 2014 due to the takeover of O2 Ireland by Three Ireland.
+The Point Theatre was branded as "The Point Depot", in recognition of its original role as a railway goods handling facility.

-The venue is owned by a Live Nation subsidiary, Apollo Leisure Group Ltd. The venue is among the top ten busiest music arenas by ticket sales in the world.

 Naming

 Following its closure in 2007, the site underwent major redevelopment and was renamed The O2 after the telecommunication brand, O2, similar to The O2 in London.
 In 2008, O2 paid €25 million for the naming rights for 10 years.
 Following the sale of mobile network operator O2 Ireland to rival 3 Ireland in June 2014, the venue was renamed as the 3Arena on 4 September 2014.